mtaku3/AutoMuteUs-Portable/README.md

 1. Download the latest version here <a href="https://github.com/mtaku3/AutoMuteUs-Portable/releases/latest/download/AutoMuteUs-Portable.exe"><img alt="GitHub release (latest SemVer including pre-releases)" src="https://img.shields.io/github/v/release/mtaku3/AutoMuteUs-Portable?color=blue&include_prereleases&label=download&sort=semver"></a>
 2. Create Discord Bot and get the token.
 Instruction [here](https://github.com/denverquane/automuteus/blob/master/BOT_README.md)
 3. Run `AutoMuteUs-Portable.exe`. `Settings` window will appear at first launch.
+4. If you see Windows Defender caution, click `More Info` and `Run Anyway`.
-4. Add your Discord Bot Token which you got in step No.2 in `DISCORD_BOT_TOKEN` setting.
-Then click save.
+5. Write your Discord Bot Token which you got in step No.2 in `DISCORD_BOT_TOKEN` setting.
+6. Write password whatever you want for Postgres.
+Password can't be empty.
+7. Click `save` button.

 🔔 After you clicked save button, all required binaries will be downloaded from <a href="#binary-repositories">Binary Repositories</a> in the `EnvPath` directory.

-5. Logs will appear in MainWindow's log text box.
+8. Logs will appear in MainWindow's log text box.
 If you've followed the instruction correctly, now you get the Self-Hosted AutoMuteUs Bot.
 Congrats :partying_face:

+## Something went wrong?
+If there's some trouble, try RESET Feature 👍

+1. Run `AutoMuteUs-Portable.exe`.
+MainWindow named `AutoMuteUs Portable` will appear.
+2. Click `RESET` button at right bottom of MainWindow. `Reset` Window will appear.
+3. Click `RESET ALL PROPERTIES` and `DELETE ALL BINARIES`.
+Follow the instructions of message box appeared.
+4. After that, close `Reset` window by clicking `X` button of the window.
+5. Run `AutoMuteUs-Portable.exe` again.
+Follow <a href="#installation-guide">Installation Guide</a>

 ## Binary Repositories
 Required binaries will be downloaded from release of repositories below 👇